-Two variables control Parallel Apply in PGD 5: bdr.max_writers_per_subscription (defaults to 8) and bdr.writers_per_subscription (defaults to 2).
+Two variables control Parallel Apply in PGD 5: bdr.max_writers_per_subscription (defaults to 8) and to 2).

+'''

-bdr.max_writers_per_subscription = 8 bdr.writers_per_subscription = 2
+bdr.max_writers_per_subscription = 8

+bdr.writers_per_subscription = 2

+'''

 This configuration gives each subscription two writers.
 However, in some circumstances, the system might allocate up to eight writers for a subscription.